6 Common Air Conditioner Smells Explained and How to Fix Them

 3. Air Conditioner Smells Musty

-People who contact us about this issue frequently say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also referred to as dirty sock syndrome, this smell is usually caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in locations where you need heating at night and during the morning before switching to cooling later on.
+People who call us regarding this problem usually report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also called dirty sock syndrome, this smell is often created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Excess water can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in locations where you turn on heating at night and during the morning before switching to cooling later on.

-The best approach for preventing dirty sock syndrome is to frequently get a new air filter and schedule routine air conditioning maintenance with Jack's Heating, Cooling, Stoves & Fireplaces.
-We’ll keep the evaporator coil clean and the drainage system unclogged, because stagnant water can also create nasty odors.
+The best method for preventing dirty sock syndrome is to frequently get a new air filter and schedule annual air conditioning maintenance with Jack's Heating, Cooling, Stoves & Fireplaces.
+We’ll keep the evaporator coil clean and the drainage system unclogged, because standing water can also produce unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it might be caused by several problems, such as:
+If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it could be caused by several situations, such as:

 • Extra condensation